koriaf/ausdigital-nry/docs/1.0/index.md

 If `ac_code` is 0 or 1:

- * If the `hoc_header` item `durability` is a future date, the content-address MUST be directly available (for example `/ipfs/QmNn2peeUaJFxnPVsFjriVxnPZKkh4y2EfRqpEHQ8EYXQr`
+ * If the `hoc_header` item `durability` is a future date, the content-address MUST be directly available (for example `/ipfs/Qmcov9Bx5SiAT281UmCQUCyGUKU2VFYYSK31XqXq8S8edu`
- * If the `hoc_header` item `durability` is a future date, and the `proof.json` `durability` is also a future date, the content address MUST be available within the directory-like container of the Full HOC (for example `/ipfs/QmYwAPJzv5CZsnA625s3Xf2nemtYgPpHdWEz79ojWnPbdG/QmNn2peeUaJFxnPVsFjriVxnPZKkh4y2EfRqpEHQ8EYXQr`)
+ * If the `hoc_header` item `durability` is a future date, and the `proof.json` `durability` is also a future date, the content address MAY be available within the directory-like container of the Full HOC (for example `/ipfs/QmS5EogHn2MtSBsQ4wXFEPeiA1zWPfaEbumWEJJNsUWuW2/Qmcov9Bx5SiAT281UmCQUCyGUKU2VFYYSK31XqXq8S8edu`)

 If `ac_code` is 2 or 3: